Bar Rescue: Production

+Some episodes in the ninth season did not have Taffer appear in them, but instead had either bartender Phil Willis, who was a regular in many earlier episodes, and Ashish Alfred, who had never appeared on the show before the ninth season, as host.

 Failed rescues

 The bars featured on the show are already in dire financial and operational situations by the time Taffer intervenes, posing a significant challenge to a turnaround.
 Nearly half the bars featured, 74 of the first 166 featured through the midway point of season 6, were unable to overcome their challenges resulting in the bar closure.

 For example, the changes the show made to Downey's Irish Pub, featured in the July 24, 2011, episode "Downey's and Out", were not enough to prevent a planned sheriff's sale on August 2, 2011, due to $2.4 million owed to the city of Philadelphia and Wells Fargo bank, including $125,881 in business-privilege, wage, liquor and other taxes.
 Breakwall (from the season 1 episode, "Beach Bummer") closed in January 2012.
 Season 1's Swanky Bubbles, after reverting to its original title, has also closed its doors.
 The show's first rescued bar of season 2, Piratz Tavern, reverted to its original pirate theme and would later close in April 2015 (see below).

+The Rocky Point Cantina in Tempe, Arizona, closed after a repaint of the bar triggered a code inspection, which revealed the show had not obtained permits for the repaint and other modifications.
+Further inspections uncovered years of modifications to the building that had been completed without building permits.
+The bar owner opted to file for bankruptcy rather than bring his building up to code.

-The Chicken Bone, Canyon Inn, Angry Ham's Garage, Weber's Place, The Brixton, ZanZbar Stand Up Scottsdale!, and KC's reverted to their original names.
+Sometimes, while a rescue bar doesn't close, the bar owner at times reverts the name back to how it was before the rescue.
+The Chicken Bone, Canyon Inn, Angry Ham's Garage, Weber's Place, The Brixton, ZanZbar, Stand Up Scottsdale!, and KC's reverted to their original names.
 The Chicken Bone brought back its previously popular menu, while Angry Ham's replaced unpopular items with previously popular items from its original menu.
 Season 2's J.A.
 Murphy's was sold by the owners shortly after the makeover, becoming a Mexican restaurant.
 Stand Up Scottsdale reverted to its original name due to problems with becoming a franchise of the Laugh Factory.

 Rocket Room 6 in Austin, Texas, reverted to its old name, The Brixton, 6 weeks after its relaunch.
 The owner initially continued his use of social media to insult critics who were documented in the show, although the bar was not closed.
-He has since toned down his mood.
+After the owner reconciled and made amends with Taffer in a Back to the Bar special, he apologized and has since toned down his behavior.

-The Rocky Point Cantina in Tempe, Arizona, closed after a repaint of the bar triggered a code inspection, which uncovered years of modifications to the building that had been completed without building permits.
-The bar owner opted to close the bar rather than bring his building up to code.